 What Are Packaged Commodity Rules?

-The Packaged Commodity Rules regulate the packaging and labelling of products and ensure that they contain precise information such as quantity, price and expiry date.
+The Packaged Commodity Rules regulate the packaging and labelling of products, ensuring they contain precise information such as quantity, price, and expiry date.

-The main objective of this rule is to lay down and enforce standards of weights and measures and to regulate trade in weights, measures and other products distributed or sold by weight or measure and all other aspects relating thereto.
+The Packaged Commodities Rules regulate pre-packaged goods in India and, among other things, specify certain labelling standards before these products are sold.
+The main objective of this rule is to lay down and enforce standards of weights and measures and to regulate trade in weights, measures, and other products distributed or sold by weight or measure and all other aspects relating thereto.

 What Are The Mandatory Requirements For Packaged Commodities?

-The requirements that must be met for packaged goods include many factors that are listed below:-
+The requirements that must be met for packaged goods include many factors.
+All of them are listed below in detailed points for one’s reference:

-Manufacturer information- Labels must display the address and contact details for both packer, manufacturer, and importer.
+• Manufacturer information - Labels must display the address and contact details for the packer, manufacturer, and importer.

 Conclusion